 The nine 'Challenge Authorities' are Glasgow, Dundee, Inverclyde, West Dunbartonshire, North Ayrshire, Clackmannanshire, North Lanarkshire, East Ayrshire and Renfrewshire.
 It initially focused on primary schools.

-A number of primary schools outwith the Challenge Authorities, with significant proportions of their pupils living in deprived areas are also benefiting.
+A number of primary and secondary schools outwith the Challenge Authorities, with significant proportions of their pupils living in deprived areas are also benefiting.
 These schools have been identified on the basis of supporting a significant proportion of pupils and families from communities which are facing some of the greatest challenges.
 Many of these schools are already doing well for all of their pupils and we want to learn from and spread this practice.

 Pupil Equity Funding (PEF)